MuzammilSahul/SA-1-EMF-AND-TL/README.md

 The Smith Chart is heavily used in RF circuits where signals operate at high frequencies (MHz–GHz).
 Used for:

-.Impedance matching
+- Impedance matching

-.Designing RF amplifiers
+- Designing RF amplifiers

-.Tuning RF filters
+- Tuning RF filters

 .Transmission line analysis